rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 $ r_i = f_i^"IHT" / f_i^"ANSYS" $

 The ratios showed a clear upward trend with frequency, as shown in @ratiovsfrequency.
 A linear relationship between the scaling factor and frequency was defined to progressively adjust each simulated mode.
-In practical implementation, the relationship took the form
+In practical implementation, the relationship took the form,
 $ s(f) = a + b · f $

 where $a=0.6914$, $b=0.0011$, and $s(f)$ is the incremental scaling factor, as obtained from the linear trendline of the ratio plot.